Coronation of the Byzantine emperor: Influence

 In the Empire of Trebizond (1204–1461), one of the Byzantine successor states established after the Fourth Crusade, which also claimed the Byzantine imperial inheritance, a largely similar ceremony was used, although not many details are known.
 The raising on a shield is not mentioned, nor is the unction, although if the latter was part of 12th-century ceremonies, it is possible it was included.
 The other differences arose from the use of the churches of Panagia Chrysokephalos and Saint Eugenios rather than the Hagia Sophia in Trebizond, and the city's different geography, which precluded the kind of procession and ceremonial from palace to church as carried out in Constantinople.

-The coronation of Dmitry Ivanovich as heir-apparent by his grandfather, Ivan III of Muscovy, in 1498, was inspired by Byzantine rituals, such as those described in De Ceremoniis for the imperial coronation, as well as for the creation of a Caesar, a rank which often was given to Byzantine heirs-apparent at the time.
-When Grand Prince Ivan the Terrible was crowned as Tsar of Russia on 16 January 1547, the 1498 ceremony was drawn upon, as well as a description of Manuel II Palaiologos' coronation in 1392 by the archdeacon Ignatius of Smolensk, as well as other 14th-century Byzantine sources.
+The coronation of Dmitry Ivanovich as heir-apparent by his grandfather, Ivan III of Russia, in 1498, was inspired by Byzantine rituals, such as those described in De Ceremoniis for the imperial coronation, as well as for the creation of a Caesar, a rank which often was given to Byzantine heirs-apparent at the time.
+When Grand Prince Ivan the Terrible was crowned as the tsar of all Russia on 16 January 1547, the 1498 ceremony was drawn upon, as well as a description of Manuel II Palaiologos' coronation in 1392 by the archdeacon Ignatius of Smolensk, as well as other 14th-century Byzantine sources.
 The religious part of the ceremony and the regalia used—a purple robe, a mantle, sceptre, etc.—were copied almost exactly.
 Some elements, namely the acclamation by the people and the raising on a shield, were omitted, while the distribution of largess was misinterpreted and the newly crowned ruler instead showered with coins.